2008 United Nations Climate Change Conference: Issues with the FCCC and Kyoto Protocol

-Focuses of the Conference
+Focuses of the conference

 Negotiations on a successor to the Kyoto Protocol were the primary focus of the conference.
 Management of the Adaptation Fund was addressed during the conference and led to a decision granting easier access to the money available in the fund.
 Delegates from varying countries suggested increasing the levy of 2% on certified emission reductions to 3% in order to provide the fund with additional money that would aid developing countries in establishing protection from natural disasters and droughts.
 Another important issue addressed was carbon capture and storage - specifically whether it should be implemented as a pilot program or if it should be incorporated as a part of the clean development mechanism.

 The International Atomic Energy Agency presented information regarding the role of nuclear energy in reducing the effect of climate change.
 Holger Rogner, head of the IAEA's Planning and Economic Studies Section and lead IAEA delegate at the conference, reasoned in his presentation that use of nuclear power produces fewer green house gases relative to those produced by other sources of fuels, such as fossil fuels.
 The IAEA introduced their newest publication entitled Climate Change and Nuclear Power 2008 to the delegates in attendance.
 The book focused on the benefits of nuclear power in climate change mitigation as well as addressing potential fuel supply, safety, and security concerns.

 Opposition

 At the time of the 2008 United Nations Climate Change conference, over 650 international scientists expressed doubt regarding the claims made about global climate change by scientists representing the UN, who have published papers providing evidence of climate change, such as the Intergovernmental Panel on Climate Change 2007 Summary for Policymakers.
-Arguments exist over how sensitive our climate is to increasing levels of Carbon Dioxide.
+Arguments exist over how sensitive Earth's climate is to increasing levels of carbon dioxide.
 According to the International Policy Network (IPN), debates exist over Intergovernmental Panel on Climate Change (IPNN) claims' on climate change and how realistic these situations are.

 Canada was singled out as a country that was particularly resistant to making changes regarding climate change at the 2008 conference.
 In a comparison of countries' climate change performance, Canada was ranked next to last in developing regulations to decrease its impact on climate change.
-Canada's lack of regulations for the Alberta Tar Sands, the largest source of greenhouse gases in the country, brought further criticism to the Canadian government and its lack of greenhouse reduction targets.
+Canada's lack of regulations for the Alberta tar sands, the largest source of greenhouse gases in the country, brought further criticism to the Canadian government and its lack of greenhouse reduction targets.

 According to multiple 1998 nationwide polls, the United States public viewed global warming as a "real problem that requires action".
 In July 1997 the United States Senate passed Senate Resolution 98 that would not ratify any treaty imposing mandatory greenhouse gas reductions without other developed nations imposing the same sanctions, or that would pose serious harm in the economy.
 Despite a general American concern being expressed over climate change studies show that opinions of American range from citizens believing that climate change is hoax, or "alarmists with extreme perceptions to naysayers".